OpenNebula/docs/source/advanced_components/public_cloud/ec2qug.rst

 -  **run\_instance**

-Once we recall the ImageId, we will need to use the **econe-run-instances** command to launch an Virtual Machine instance of our image:
+Once we recall the ImageId, we will need to use the ``econe-run-instances`` command to launch a Virtual Machine instance of our image:

 .. prompt:: bash $ auto